SouthernMethodistUniversity/project-lab/README.md

  # Project Laboratory

 We are going to work out the process for designing your digital research project in this session.

-Good--or shall we say effective--projects begin with a plan.
+Good -- or shall we say effective -- projects begin with a plan.
 It's true those plans may change over the life cycle of the project.
 Your questions may change.
 Your funding may change.
 Even the shape your "final" research project takes may change.

 What separates projects that turn into something from those that stall out and go nowhere is the formulation of a **reasonable, informed, and purposeful plan**.